+Ceilings

-Ceilings Repair category 1 Notes Within the limits of our inspection these generally appeared in fair/ good condition consistent with age.
+Repair category 1

+Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/repair may be required.
-Some decorative surfaces are finished with an Artex type product.
-Early forms of Artex may incorporate small amounts of asbestos based bonding materials and therefore specialist advice should be obtained prior to working on these areas to minimise the risk of releasing hazardous fibres.

 Internal walls

-Repair category 1
+Repair category -

-Notes The internal walls are largely covered with decorative finishes.
-During routine redecoration some plaster filling may be necessary.
+Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/ repair may be required.

 Floors including sub-floors

 Repair category 1

-Notes Flooring is generally level and firm to tread although some noisy sections evident.
+Notes Flooring is generally level and firm to the tread although some noisy sections evident.